tmdarwen/PhaseVocoder/README.md

 -   Building this project requires a C++14 compliant compiler.
 This project is routinely built in my continous integration system which uses MS Visual Studio 2017, GCC 5.3.1 and Apple LLVM version 7.3.0 (clang 703.0.31).

--   External dependencies are [GoogleTest](https://github.com/google/googletest) and [yaml-cpp](https://github.com/jbeder/yaml-cpp).
+-   External dependencies are my [AudioLib](https://github.com/tmdarwen/AudioLib), [GoogleTest](https://github.com/google/googletest) and [yaml-cpp](https://github.com/jbeder/yaml-cpp).
 You do *not* need to clone or install these dependencies manually.
 The GitHub repos will be cloned automatically when CMake runs.

 **Steps for Building**